Cadillac Calais: 1971–1976

-New energy absorbing bumpers were seen on all GM cars in 1973.
+Energy absorbing bumpers were new on all GM cars in 1973.
 Styling refinements to the Calais included a wider grille with an intricate eggcrate design.
 Larger vertical rectangles housed the parking lamps between wide spaced headlamps which had square bezels but round lenses.
 Bumpers ran fully across the front and wrapped around each end.
 Vertical guards were spaced much further apart at a point outboard of the grille.
 The rear end had a bumper with a flatter upper section housing an angled license plate recess.
 Border outline moldings vertically "veed" paralleled the fender edge shape at the rear bodysides.
 Single horizontally mounted rectangular rear side marker lamps were placed over and under the rear tip of the thin beltline trim.
 'Cadillac' script was seen on the front fender sides below the belt molding behind the wheel opening; 'Calais' script appeared on the lower right of the deck lid.
 Interior seating was revised this year, featuring standard cloth or optional vinyl upholstery.
 Also new were "soft-pillow" door panels with larger, sturdier pull-straps.

-In 1974, a wider eggcrate grille was used.
+In 1974, the Calais, De Ville and Fleetwood received a major facelift.
+A wider, eggcrate grille was used.
 Dual round headlamps were mounted close together in square bezels.
 Further outboard were double deck wraparound turn signal/parking lamps.
 Shorter vertical grille guards appeared in about the same position as before.
-Rear fendersides were flatter without the elliptical bulge.
+Rear fender sides were flatter without the elliptical bulge.
 The thin beltline molding was positioned lower by several inches.
 The rear end had vertical chrome bumper ends with integrated side-marker lights.
 New horizontal taillamps and back-up lamps were positioned beneath the trunk lid.
 Both bumpers, especially the rear, protruded further from the body.
 Coupes were no longer hardtops, instead sporting large wide "coach" windows giving a thick center pillar look.
 A new, two-tiered, "space-aged" curved instrument panel housed a new standard quartz controlled digital clock.
-Other standard features included a removable litter receptacle and bias belted blackwall tires.
+Other standard features on the Calais included a removable litter receptacle and bias belted blackwall tires.

 1974 also saw the introduction of the industry's first airbag system, the optional GM "Air Cushion Restraint System".
 This option provided protection for front seat occupants in the case of a frontal collision.
 One airbag was located in the steering wheel hub, while the other sat in place of the glove compartment on the lower passenger side of the dashboard.
 The glove box was replaced with a rectangular storage compartment, complete with a lockable wood-tone hinged front panel, centrally located under the dashboard.
 Additionally, there was a driver's side knee bolster panel with an ashtray to the right of the steering column and a small hinged-door storage compartment on the left side.